Wodajo/Networking-theory/CCNA-by-Jeremy/OSI model.md

-networking model - categorise, provides structure for networking protocols (set of logical rules) and standards (set of rules like type of hardware)
+networking model - categorize, provides structure for networking protocols (set of logical rules) and standards (set of rules like type of hardware)

 OSI open systems interconnection